potestiolab/canvas/README.md

 Before running the python scripts, read carefully the next section that provides a detailed explaination of each task and argument.
-Moreover, take care to not moving them outside the main folder (`canvas/`) otherwise a fatal error is printed on screen.
+Moreover, take care to not moving them outside the main folder (`canvas/`) otherwise a fatal error occurs and it is printed on screen.

 <br />